cpldcpu/MCPU/readme.md

 */
 ```

-The other sources in this package licensed nuder GPL2.
+The other sources in this package is licensed under GPL2.

 I am always interested in possible uses and modifications to it.
 Let me know what you are doing
 with it.